Koushikphy/System-Status-Checker/README.md

 # System Status Checker
-### A dashboard like webserver to check system status of multiple PC/Workstation/Cluster in a single place.
+### A dashboard like webserver built with django to check system status of multiple PC/Workstation/Cluster in a single place.

 ## Get Started: